-Joseph Rescigno has appeared as a conductor with more than fifty orchestras and opera companies on four continents.
-He has served as Artistic Advisor and Principal Conductor of the Florentine Opera Company of Milwaukee since 1981.
+Joseph Rescigno has appeared as a conductor with more than fifty orchestras and opera companies on four continents during which time he has collaborated with prominent musicians of three generations.
+He served as Artistic Advisor and Principal Conductor of the Florentine Opera Company of Milwaukee for thirty eight seasons.
 He is also Music Director of la Musica Lirica, a summer program for singers in northern Italy since 2005.
 He also served as Artistic Director of l’Orchestre Métropolitain of Montreal for four seasons.

 Maestro Rescigno’s programming traverses the repertory from the baroque to the present.
 He has conducted the world premieres of new works such as Minoru Miki’s Joruri and Don Davis’ Rio de Sangre and earned acclaim for neglected contemporary works such as Barber’s Vanessa and rarities such as Rossini’s La Gazzetta in addition to the great masterpieces of symphonic, concertos, and choral literature.
 His operatic repertoire includes virtually all of the core Italian repertory, including romantic, verismo, and bel canto operas; the standard French and German repertory, including the works of Wagner and Richard Strauss; and contemporary works.

 Maestro Rescigno has conducted the New York City Opera, Lyric Opera of Chicago, Washington National Opera, , Opera Theater of St. Louis, Seattle Opera, Arizona Opera, The Atlanta Opera, Glimmerglass Opera, and Virginia Opera.
 In Europe, he has conducted at Teatro Massimo Bellini in Catania, Sicily, l’Opéra de Marseille (France) Hungarian State Opera (Budapest) and, in Canada, Vancouver Opera and Opéra de Montreal. .He has also conducted the Montreal Symphony and the Milwaukee Symphony in subscription concerts and opera productions.